 As we approach Remembrance Sunday I am reposting this sonnet about the two minutes silence, which was first published in my book Sounding the Seasons.
-I’m posting it a a day early so that any one who wishes to, can use it in services or events on this Remembrance Sunday.
+I’m posting it early so that any one who wishes to, can use it in services or events on this Remembrance Sunday.

 So here is how it came to be written.
 On Remembrance Day I was at home listening to the radio and when the time came for the Two Minutes Silence.
 Suddenly the radio itself went quiet.
 I had not moved to turn the dial or adjust the volume.
 There was something extraordinarily powerful about that deep silence from a ‘live’ radio, a sense that, alone in my kitchen, I was sharing the silence with millions.
 I stood for the two minutes, and then, suddenly, swiftly, almost involuntarily, wrote this sonnet.
 You can hear the sonnet, as I recorded it on November 11th some years ago, minutes after having composed it, by clicking on the title or the ‘play’button if it appears.